flux-framework/flux-docs/adminguide.rst

     purging old job data while retaining other content are not yet available.

     0.38.0 limitation: Running out of space is not handled gracefully.
-    If this happens it is best to stop Flux, remove the content.sqlite file, and restart.
+    If this happens, or if the content.sqlite file becomes corrupted due to an improper shutdown, it is best to ensure Flux is stopped, remove ``/var/lib/flux/content.sqlite``, and restart.

 Adding Job Prolog/Epilog Scripts
 ================================